 Outreach and More

-While the Festival officially takes place during our summer residency, July 1-16 2018, throughout the remainder of the year the Festival Co-founders and Faculty Artists engage in many outreach performances, school visits, and guest workshops & masterclasses in the Black Hills and around the country.
+While the Festival officially takes place during our summer residency, throughout the remainder of the year the Festival Co-founders and Faculty Artists participate in many outreach performances, school visits, and guest workshops & masterclasses in the Black Hills and around the country.

 Want to stay in the know?
-Join our Mailing List to receive monthly updates on how we are making an impact on the community through our upcoming performances and educational outreach events.
+Join our Mailing List (at the bottom of the home page) to receive regular updates on how we are making an impact on the community through our upcoming performances and educational outreach events.

 The Rushmore Music Festival is a 501(c)(3) non-profit organization.
 All donations are tax deductible.